Skip to main content

 The Director, Compliance and Student Affairs will determine whether you have met the requirements for your appeal to be heard by a SAB, in accordance with section 5.1(3) of the Academic Appeals Rule.

 If you have not satisfied requirements, you will be advised that your appeal does not qualify for a hearing and the decision made by the faculty, the school or Academic Panel will stand.
 You will also be advised of your right to apply for review by the Registrar if you think that the decision of the Director, Compliance and Student Affairs was not procedurally fair.
-Your application for review must be made within 10 days of receipt of the decision, and explain why you think that the decision was procedurally unfair.
+Your application for review to the Registrar must be made within 10 working days of receipt of the decision, and explain why you think that the decision was procedurally unfair.
 The Registrar may decide to affirm or overturn the decision of the Director, Compliance and Student Affairs.

-If your appeal moves to a hearing before the SAB, the Appeals Coordinator will contact you to confirm the time, date and location for the hearing.
-It may take 4 to 6 weeks from the time you are notified that there will be a SAB hearing, to when the hearing takes place.
+If your appeal moves to a hearing before the SAB, the SAU Appeals team will contact you to confirm the time, date and location for the hearing.
+It may take 4 to 8 weeks from the time you are notified that there will be a SAB hearing, to when the hearing takes place.
+Sometimes this may take longer due to the University break and exam period, as well as the availability of panel members.
+You will be given hearing details at least 10 working days prior to the hearing.

 Hearing